MySchoolBucks – Online Meal Payment Service

-Welcome to the 2017-2018 School Year
+Welcome to the 2020-2021 School Year

-Children need healthy meals to learn.
-The Hudson School District offers healthy meals every school day.
-Breakfast costs $1.35; lunch costs $2.15 at the Elementary schools and $2.35 at the Middle and High schools.
 Your children may qualify for free meals or for reduced price meals.
 Reduced price is free for breakfast and $0.40 for lunch.
 This packet includes an application for free or reduced price meal benefits, and a set of detailed instructions.
 Below are some common questions and answers to help you with the application process.

-1.Who can get free or reduced price meals?
+- Who can get free or reduced price meals?

 - All children in households receiving benefits from FoodShare, the Food Distribution Program on Indian Reservations (FDPIR)], or W-2 cash benefits are eligible for free meals.